Inspect EXIF, GPS, and common XMP/IPTC metadata in photos. Free, private, runs in your browser.

 Photos taken with a smartphone that had location services enabled include GPS coordinates.
 This is often exactly what you want (travel memories) and occasionally exactly what you don't (publishing a selfie from home).
 The tool shows the coordinates and links to OpenStreetMap.

-Use the Strip EXIF tool — it's linked from this page.
-That removes every EXIF/XMP/IPTC tag and gives you a clean image to share publicly.
+Use the Photo Metadata Remover linked from this page.
+It removes parser-visible EXIF, GPS, and common metadata blocks when present and gives you a clean image to share publicly.